 ?flush=1 !DOCTYPE html>

-Our connections and access are efficient, quick and easy - locally, nationally and internationally.
-Our communication networks, air and sea ports, roads and public transport systems are world class and enable us to link well with others, both within and outside the region.
+Our local, national and international connections (including our access to them) are efficient, quick and easy.
+Our communication networks, air and sea ports, roads and public transport systems are world class and enable us to link with others, both within and outside the region.

 A region that is well-connected in terms of enabling resident’s access to private and public transport, and technology such as the internet, contributes to their overall well-being.
 Access to private and public transport increases people’s ability to get to employment, education and medical services, as well as access to the wider community within and outside the region.